watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/med_md_semibatch.rst

 receives brine from both MED and VAGMD components and updates the properties of the mixed liquid for the next period, which will be the feed to the VAGMD component.
-Separator S1 diverges the MED brine, so that the liquid volume in the mixer remains the same between periods, while the excess brine will be stored in a tank during a single batch and charged to the mixer in the next batch.
+Separator S1 diverges the MED brine, so that the liquid volume in the mixer remains the same between periods, while the excess brine will be stored in a tank during a single batch and discharged to the mixer in the next batch.
 Virtual separator S2 is not a physical equipment in this configuration but just a node to carry the mixed flow properties to the next period.

 As shown in Fig. 2, during the processing phase, the liquid salinity in the mixer accumulates through periods